heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

 #### Add the public SSH key to your GitHub account

+> [!IMPORTANT]
+>
+> Follow the Linux instructions on the GitHub documentation!
+By default, the
+> Windows instructions are shown if you are on Windows.

 Follow the official documentation to add the public SSH key to your GitHub
 account:
 <https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account>